DiceDB/docs/src/content/docs/commands/BITCOUNT.md

 - The `start` and `end` parameters are byte positions, not bit positions.
 - Negative values for `start` and `end` are interpreted as offsets from the end of the string.
 For example, -1 means the last byte, -2 means the second last byte, and so on.

-## Conclusion

-The `BITCOUNT` command is a powerful tool for counting the number of set bits in a string stored in DiceDB.
-By understanding its parameters, return values, and error handling, you can effectively utilize this command in your applications to perform bitwise operations and analyze binary data.